spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/04_Decisions.md

 * **In an AND decision, first ask the question that is less likely to be true**
 * **An OR decision requires that either of the conditions be true to produce a true result**
 * **In an OR decision, first ask the question that is more likely to be true**

+## Range check:
+* **Make comparisons with the highest or lowest values in each range**
+* **Eliminate unnecessary or previously answered questions**
+* **The AND operator takes precedence over the OR operator**
+* **Case structure is a specialized selection structure that can be used when there are several distinct possible values for a single variable, and each value requires a different subsequent action**

 ---